Skip to main content

 If they'd used an AI ROI calculator on video production, it would have shown massive returns.
 The math was technically correct.
 The diagnosis was completely wrong.

 Anyone can say "AI will save you money."
-The consultant who earns $15K-$50K per engagement is the one who can say exactly how much, on which project, with what assumptions, and what happens when those assumptions are wrong.
+The firm that commands $15K-$50K advisory engagements is the one whose associates can show exactly how much, on which project, with what assumptions, and what happens when those assumptions are wrong, without needing the founder to validate every number.
+That's the operating system your team needs doing real work, not just the partner's reputation.

-That's the difference between selling hours and selling outcomes.
-And it's why the audit fee is credited toward implementation if the client moves forward.
-The risk for them is effectively zero.
-For you, Audity does the data-heavy lifting on ROI analysis while you focus on the strategic layer: which project should they start with, and why.
+That's the difference between selling hours and selling outcomes, and it's the foundation of premium engagements.
+The audit fee is credited toward implementation if the client moves forward, which makes the risk for them effectively zero.
+For your firm, Audity does the data-heavy lifting on ROI analysis while your team focuses on the strategic layer: which project should the client start with, and why.

 Share: